RichardBrown384/riscos-artworks-js/docs/README.md

 ##### Step 3

-The final step is to demote path A to be the first singleton list of the layer.
+The final step is to demote path A to be the first singleton list of the layer to ensure that the layer exists on its own inside a singleton list.

 The result is